-To unload in areas where the 8-light system will be used, follow these steps:
+To unload in areas where the 8-light warning system will be used, follow these steps:

 - 1. Check traffic in all directions. - 2.
 Activate alternately flashing amber lights: - a.
 300 feet before stopping in a speed zone of more than 35 mph. - b.
 100 feet before stopping in a speed zone of 35 mph or less. - 3.
 Slow gradually and stop in the roadway. - 4.
-Check traffic to make sure it is able to stop. - 5.
-Open the service door just a crack to turn on the alternately flashing red lights and activate the stop arm. - 6.
+After stopping and putting the transmission in neutral, check traffic to make sure it is able to stop. - 5.
+Open the service door just a crack to activate the alternately flashing red lights and activate the stop signal arm. - 6.
 Make sure that all traffic is stopped before opening the door fully. - 7.
 Count the students as they leave the bus. - 8.
 Pupils should walk away from the bus and not go toward the rear of the bus. - 9.
 Students who must cross the road should move out at least ten feet in front of the bus and wait for the driver to signal that it is safe to cross.
 Check traffic carefully before giving the signal to cross. - 10.
 A long steady blast of the horn can be used as a warning to students that it is NOT safe to cross. - 11.
 Always check your mirrors and recount your students before moving the bus.